Uniform Bounds for Scheduling with Job Size Estimates: Description of Main Results

 As discussed in the introduction, our goal is to derive the first provably consistent and gracefully-degrading policies in the size-estimate setting.
 In the setting of $(\beta, \alpha)$-bounded size estimates, consistency requires that in the $\beta, \alpha \to 1$ limit, the policy achieves optimal mean response time, matching that of SRPT, the optimal known-size policy. ``Graceful degradation'' requires that a policy's mean response is bounded relative to that of SRPT and the $\alpha$ and $\beta$ values:

 for some constant~$C$.
 Robustness, in the sense of achieving constant approximation ratio for arbitrary errors, is not possible in this setting, as we discuss in \cref{sec:gittins_bound}.

 First, we show that consistency and graceful degradation are not straightforward to achieve.
-Our first result shows that simply using SRPT-E (SRPT with Estimates), a natural method studied previously \citep{mitzenmacher_scheduling_2020}, yields mean response times that cannot be bounded within a constant factor of SRPT in the worst case, even with $(\beta, \alpha)$-bounded size estimates.
+Our first result shows that simply using SRPT-E (SRPT with Estimates), a natural policy studied previously \cite{mitzenmacher_scheduling_2020}, yields mean response times that are not bounded within a constant factor of SRPT in the worst case, even with $(\beta, \alpha)$-bounded size estimates.

-\begin{restatable*:theorem}[Performance of SRPT-E] Consider the M/G/1 with $(\beta, \alpha)$-bounded size estimates. \begin{enumerate:theorem} \item For any size distribution~$S$, there exists a joint distribution $(S, Z)$ of true and estimated sizes such that the mean response time of SRPT-E is bounded below by
+\begin{restatable*:theorem}[Performance of SRPT-E] Consider the M/G/1 with $(\beta, \alpha)$-bounded size estimates. \begin{enumerate}[(a)] \item For any size distribution~$S$, there exists a joint distribution $(S, Z)$ of true and estimated sizes such that the mean response time of SRPT-E is bounded below by